imaginewarmgun/kopia/README.md

 - `KOPIA_SERVER_CONTROL_PASSWORD`: Password for the user primarily managing KopiaUI
 - `VAULT_PATH`: Path of a directory that has cert and key files in it
 - `REPO_NAME`: Used to name cert and key files

+The empty directories `cache`, `config`, and `logs` should be created in the same directory as `compose.yaml`.
+If you skip this step, Docker Compose will create the directories with root ownership, which can prevent non-root users in the container from writing to the bind mounts.

 To run Kopia repository server:
 ```